Tenancy Charges and Account Management Policy Supplement

-- Any Rent Subsidy Application which contains information about a tenant’s obligation to disclose any change to their household circumstances signed by the tenant during the period of alleged failure to disclose information
+- any Rent Subsidy Application form(s) which contains information about a tenant’s obligation to disclose any change to their household circumstances signed by the tenant during the period of alleged failure to disclose information

-- Any information that FACS has given to the tenant (verbal or written), which outlined the tenant’s obligation to advise FACS of any change to household circumstances
+- any information that DCJ has given to the tenant (verbal or written), which outlined the tenant’s obligation to advise DCJ of any change to household circumstances

-- File notes and information held on FACS’ computer systems
+- file notes and information held on DCJ’s computer system

-- Proof of residency of alleged additional occupants, e.g., driver’s licence, correspondence addressed to the tenant’s or other address
+- proof of residency of alleged additional occupants, e.g., driver’s license, correspondence addressed to the tenant’s or other address

-Evidence that FACS may consider in determining whether any mitigating or extenuating circumstances apply include:
+Evidence that DCJ may consider in determining whether any mitigating or extenuating circumstances apply includes:

-- File notes and information held on FACS’ computer systems relating to incidents of domestic violence or problems relating to cultural issues
+- file notes and information held on DCJ’s computer system relating to incidents of domestic violence or problems relating to cultural issues

 4. Outcome of assessment

-FACS will not take any further action, except to remind the tenant of their obligation to disclose any future changes to their household circumstances.
-However, FACS will keep information regarding the allegation and resolution on the tenant’s file.
+DCJ will not take any further action, except to remind the tenant of their obligation to disclose any future changes to their household circumstances.
+However, DCJ will keep information regarding the allegation and resolution on the tenant’s file.

 Rent subsidy non-disclosure